Leviticus 25 – Special Sabbaths and Jubilees

 1. (1-2) The land and its Sabbath.

 a.
-When you come into the land which I give you: The laws are given in faith; they are still in the wilderness, and not yet in the Promised Land.
-And as far as Moses and the people knew, they were only a matter of months from entering in.
+When you come into the land which I give you: These laws were given in faith.
+Israel was still in the wilderness, and not yet in the Promised Land.
+Additionally, as far as Moses and the people knew, they were only a matter of months from entering in.

 b.
-The land shall keep a sabbath to the Lord: We are familiar with the idea of a sabbath of days, where one day out of seven is specially consecrated to God.
-This describes a Sabbath of years for the land, where the land receives a rest one year out of seven.
+The land shall keep a sabbath to the LORD: We are familiar with the idea of a sabbath of days, where one day out of seven is specially dedicated to God and His rest.
+This described a Sabbath of years for the land, where the land received a rest one year out of seven.
 This was mentioned before in Exodus 23:11.

 c.
-Then the land shall keep a sabbath to the Lord: Obviously, this called Israel to a great deal of faith – they had to trust God that He would provide enough in the six years to see them through the seventh.
+Then the land shall keep a sabbath to the LORD: Obviously, this called Israel to truly trust God.
+They had to trust God that He would provide enough in the harvest of six years to see them through the seventh year of rest.

 i.
 In the Feast of Tabernacles on the Sabbath year, the law was to be read to all the people by the priests (Deuteronomy 31:9-13).
 Each Sabbath year was also to be a time for an extensive Bible seminar for the whole nation.

 2. (3-7) How to give the land its Sabbath.